HMS-Core/hms-search-demo/README.md

 HMS Search Kit sample code encapsulates APIs of the HUAWEI Search Kit.
 It provides a sample programs for your reference or usage.

 ## Installation
-Before using BD_SearchKitCodeLab sample code, check whether the BD_SearchKitCodeLab environment has been installed.
+Before using HMS Search Kit sample code, check whether the BD_SearchKitCodeLab environment has been installed.
-Decompress the BD_SearchKitCodeLab sample code package.
+Decompress the HMS Search Kit sample code package.

 Refresh the project and ensure that is successfully.